Veer376/snippet-flow-backend/readme.md

 ```

 ## Next Steps
-1. Replace pgvector with OpenSearch to improve recommendation speed and scalability
+1. Replace pgvector with ElasticSearch to improve recommendation speed and scalability
 2. implement /auth endpoints.
 3. Develop a user-friendly frontend interface.
 4. Deploy the microservices architecture.